otmojo/mini-kv/README.md

 ### 1. **fsync is the bottleneck, not disk bandwidth**
 - Each fsync costs ~276μs on NVMe
 - 373K ops/sec × 128B = 47.8 MB/s (only 1% of disk capacity)
-- Workload is latency-bound, not bandwidth-bound
+- Under small-record workloads (128B), the system is latency-bound, not bandwidth-bound.
+At larger record sizes (e.g. 4KB), disk bandwidth would begin to constrain throughput and this characterization may no longer hold.

 ### 2. **Batch size controls the throughput/latency tradeoff**
 - Small batches (100): 167K ops/sec, but P99 = 292μs